Mindera/fastlane-plugin-cosigner/README.md

 Fastlane plugin which enables iOS workflows to change the Xcode project's code signing settings before building a target, being your "cosigner".

+## Deprecation notice ⚠️

+`cosigner` has long been integrated into fastlane, and as such is considered deprecated and will no longer receive updates.
+Please use fastlane's [update_code_signing_settings](https://docs.fastlane.tools/actions/update_code_signing_settings/) action instead. 🙏

 ## Why do I need it? 🤔

 This action is especially useful to avoid having to configure the Xcode project with a "static" set of code signing configurations for: